transkatgirl/kat-s-bookshelf/README.md

   - Physics
   - Chemistry
   - Biology
-- Social Sciences
+- Social Sciences (introductory only)
   - Economics*
   - Sociology*
   - Political Science*
   - Psychology*
   - Anthropology*
-- Humanities
+- Humanities (introductory only)
   - World History*
   - Philosophy*
   - Composition*
-- Workplace Skills
+- Workplace Skills (introductory only)
   - Software Skills*
   - Programming*

-\* = The bookshelf only contains introductory material about the subject.
+\* = The bookshelf only contains introductory material about this field.

-The following academic subjects are not yet included in the bookshelf, but will be included in a future release:
+The following academic subjects are not yet included in the bookshelf, but may be included in a future release:

 - Business
 - Religious Studies